NEWS

 Philippines Strengthens Evidence-to-Policy Linkages Through 2nd SEA-PLM Country Workshop

-Bangkok, November 2025 - The Philippines convened its 2nd SEA-PLM Country-Level Strategic Workshop and National Steering Committee (NSC) meeting to advance Initiative 2: Evidence-to-Policy Linkages, a regional effort designed to translate SEA-PLM data into actionable education reforms.
+Manila, October 2025 - The Philippines convened its 2nd SEA-PLM Country-Level Strategic Workshop and National Steering Committee (NSC) Meeting to advance Initiative 2: Evidence-to-Policy Linkages, a regional effort designed to translate SEA-PLM data into actionable education reforms.
 The workshop is part of a continuing series sustaining country engagement following the 2024 main survey and preparing stakeholders for upcoming regional milestones.
 The workshop was made possible with the generous support of the ASEAN-UK SAGE programme.

 The two-day workshop pursued four key objectives: to review and finalize national action plans and interventions under Initiative 2; to strengthen collaboration on SEA-PLM 2024, including the System-Level Questionnaire (SLQ); to convene the NSC for consideration of results and implications; and to align on forthcoming activities such as the regional report launch and related policy recommendations.
 Technical sessions were complemented by policy discussions through the NSC to ensure coherent strategies from the classroom to the system level.